Hyperbolic fringe signal for twin impurity quasiparticle interference

 \textit{$s_{\pm}$-wave in multi-pocket systems.---} Multi-pocket Fermiologies can qualitatively differ from single-pocket systems.
 In particular, with respect to gapped SCs, multi-pocket systems can exhibit $s_{\pm}$-wave unconventional pairing where the gap function takes opposite signs on different Fermi pockets~\cite{iron_expm}.
 We start from a two-band model for iron-based SC (\cite{Sykora})

-Here, ``c" and ``d" label the two electron bands describing an electron-like FS centered at the M point in the folded Brillouin zone (or $(\pi, 0) ((0, \pi))$ for the unfolded zone~\cite{Ding_2008}) and a hole-like FS at the $\Gamma$ point.
+Here, ``c" and ``d" label the two electron bands describing an electron-like FS centered at the M point in the folded Brillouin zone (or $(\pi, 0) /(0, \pi)$ for the unfolded zone~\cite{Ding_2008}) and a hole-like FS at the $\Gamma$ point.
 It reads

-where we choose $\mu_c = -3.2$ and $\mu_d = 3.59$ (Fig.~\ref{iron}(a)).
-It turns that for any kind of impurity, the unconventional $s_{\pm}$-wave order exhibits an HF signal while the conventional one does not.
+where we choose $\mu_c = -3.2$ and $\mu_d = 3.6$ (Fig.~\ref{iron}(a)).
+It turns out that $s_\pm$-wave order, as opposed to conventional $s$-wave order without a sign-changing order parameter, exhibits an HF signal for any kind of impurity.
 Consider two types of $s$-wave pairing